phusion/open-vagrant-boxes/README.md

 ## Using these boxes in Vagrant

-If you have Vagrant 1.5, you can use our boxes through [Vagrant Cloud](https://vagrantcloud.com/phusion/ubuntu-12.04-amd64):
+If you have Vagrant 1.5, you can use our boxes through [Vagrant Cloud](https://vagrantcloud.com/phusion):

+    vagrant init phusion/ubuntu-14.04-amd64
+    # -OR-
     vagrant init phusion/ubuntu-12.04-amd64

 On older Vagrant versions, you can modify your Vagrantfile to use our boxes.
 Here is an example Vagrantfile which works with both VirtualBox and VMWare Fusion.
 It also automatically installs the latest version of Docker.